 - Ollama not detected: Run

 ollama listin a terminal to confirm your models are visible.
-If the command works but VS Code sees nothing, restart VS Code entirely (close all windows) so it re-scanslocalhost:11434. - Responses are much slower than cloud Copilot: That is expected — you are running a 12B+ parameter model on your GPU.
+If the command works but VS Code sees nothing, restart VS Code entirely (close all windows) so it re-scanslocalhost:11434. - Responses are much slower than cloud Copilot: That is expected — you are running the model on your own hardware.
 Use

 Method 5: Skip VS Code Entirely — Use Gemma 4 from the Terminal